 Pastor only just made it into Q3 in qualifying, yet he went on to start the race from P3.
 What did you change on his car to improve his performance so dramatically?
 Pastor was very happy with the car all weekend.
 The Q2 time which got him through to Q3 was actually set on a used set of options, so when he got his new option run 'hooked-up' in Q3 it wasn't surprising that he was quite a bit quicker.

 When were you first aware of Pastor's KERS failure in the race, and what did it cost him in terms of lap time?
 When you are running in clean air and without anyone trying to overtake you loosing KERS is typically a few tenths penalty in laptime.
 However without KERS you are very vulnerable to being overtaken by someone with both DRS and KERS, so Pastor was having to defend his position hard and this was costing him a lot of lap time.

+Bruno was involved in a collision with Nico Hulkenburg at Turn 1.
+How much damage was his car carrying for the remainder of the race?
 The left hand side of Bruno's car took a reasonably hard impact, which damaged a number of our sensors and also the bodywork.
 The car stood up well to the impact and Bruno's pace was very good, although we had less live telemetry data on which to monitor the car's performance during the race.

+The all-new Circuit of the Americas is the next venue on the calendar.
+Having never visited the track before, how much of a step into the unknown is this race going to be?
 In terms of up front information, it will be a similar experience to what we had going to Delhi last year.
 Despite a relative lack of data, with the fidelity of the latest simulator tools we expect to get very close in our modelling to a decent start set-up.